transferwise/tshuttle/docs/manpage.rst

 implement their own encryption from scratch, which is very complex and error prone.

-:program:`sshuttle`'s simplicity comes from the fact that it can safely use the existing ssh encrypted tunnel without incurring a performance penalty.
+:program:`tshuttle`'s simplicity comes from the fact that it can safely use the existing ssh encrypted tunnel without incurring a performance penalty.
 It does this by letting the client-side kernel manage the incoming tcp stream, and